Victims, including three Canadians, claim former Harrods boss Al Fayed was a 'monster' who abused young women, lawyers say

 The Ford government is considering restricting Ontario municipalities from installing new bike lanes that would require the removal of lanes of traffic, a source confirms to CTV News Toronto.

-Injury prevention experts are urging Calgarians to ride carefully as e-scooter crashes land hundreds of people in the hospital.

-Friday will be cool and wet with intermittent showers likely through most of the day.
+China's ongoing ban on Canadian beef appears to have no end in sight, making it a textbook example of the uncertainty Canadian exporters continue to face in that market.

+Alberta Health Services says an E. coli outbreak at a daycare in Blackfalds has ended.

-Agreement to build a new NHL arena at LeBreton Flats has been reached between the Ottawa Senators and the National Capital Commission (NCC), sources tell CTV News Ottawa.
+Agreement in principle has been reached to build a new NHL arena at LeBreton Flats has been reached between the Ottawa Senators and the National Capital Commission (NCC), the two sides announced Friday.

-Police say a man, 34, who was taken to hospital in critical condition after being shot Thursday night has died.
+Maplewood Secondary School is scheduled to open Monday after receiving a permit Friday morning allowing 50 per cent of the building to be occupied.

+Police in western Quebec say a driver has been arrested after almost crashing into a school bus near La Pêche Friday morning.

 The Montreal couple from Mexico and their three children facing deportation have received a temporary residence permit.